Important Things People Need to Know about Brain Hemorrhage

 Treatment Regimen for Cerebral Hemorrhage

-- In severe cases, an emergency craniotomy is recommended to drain out the blood from a small surgical opening in the skull and this is performed by a Neurosurgeon.
+- In severe cases, a Neurosurgeon will enact an emergency craniotomy to drain out the blood from a small surgical opening in the skull.

-- Vital signs, Neuro vital signs, and reflexes should be monitored and recorded at least every 15 to 30 minutes.
+- Monitor vital signs, Neuro vital signs, and reflexes then record those observations every 15 to 30 minutes.

 - Blood pressure stabilization, control of blood glucose levels and lowering cholesterol levels are also very important.

-- Proper oxygenation should always be maintained, and in some serious cases, the use of a ventilator is also required.
+- Maintain Proper oxygenation and for serious cases, use a ventilator.

 - Doctors will also be prescribing corticosteroids and diuretics to reduce the swelling of the brain tissues and to reduce the intracranial pressure.

-- Anticonvulsants are also used in these medical conditions to prevent seizures.
+- Doctors use Anticonvulsants for these medical conditions to prevent seizures.

-- Physical and rehabilitative therapy is also advised after a patient has recovered from the fatal brain hemorrhage to somehow regain their muscle strength so that they may at least be able to perform activities of daily living and maybe even return to their usual activities.
+- We advise Physical and rehabilitative therapy when a patient is recovering from the fatal brain hemorrhage so they can begin to regain their muscle strength.
+It’s important that they are at least be able to perform activities of daily living and maybe even return to their usual activities.